Arthritis is a painful medical condition that affects the joints. This condition may also affect the hip joints.

 Even though the underlying process of osteoarthritis can no longer be stopped nor changed, maintaining an active lifestyle coupled with a healthy weight reduction program can help slow down the deterioration of the cartilage and help manage the pain and improve joint movement.

-Osteoarthritis symptoms gradually develop and is aggravated over a period of time.
+Osteoarthritis symptoms gradually develop and are aggravated over a period of time.
 Symptoms include but not limited to pain during motion or after, the affected area feels tender when pressure is applied, stiffness can be felt after waking up in the morning or after a long inactivity, grating can be either heard or felt and bone spurs, these are like bone growth that feels like bumps developing around the affected area.

 Treatment is largely dependent on the severity of the disease.
 Medical care can be developed depending on your need.
 It can range from non-steroidal anti-inflammatory prescriptions, corticosteroid injections and of course physical therapy.
 The doctor may also prescribe weight loss or shoe orthotics to alleviate tension on the joint.
 Should these treatment options fail and the condition persists, surgery can be an option to mend the joints.